ArthurConmy/arthurconmy.github.io/docs/notes.md

 # Mathematics of Machine Learning <a href="../assets/MML/MML.pdf" target="_blank">[link]</a>, complete.

 This is a new course, and I am not aware of any complete sets of notes available other than these at present.
-Currently, the references throughout the document are broken (is there an easy fix for this?!).
+Highlights are the much nicer references to previous equations than in existing notes, and also the elementary proof of the full form of Hoeffding's Lemma.

 ## Part IB